LinneaMalcherek/MoS_Projekt/README.md

 The game is based on the physical modell of a curlingstones way over the ice track, with respect to friction on both translation and rotation, inital velocity and angular velocity.

 *Created 2014 by
-Linnea Malcherek
+Linnea Malcherek,
-Michael Nilsson
+Michael Nilsson,
-Linnéa Nåbo
+Linnéa Nåbo,
-Julia Nilsson
+Julia Nilsson,
 Linnéa Mellblom*